-- Promote development of non-residential uses to provide local employment opportunities for residents and financial sustainability by increasing the County's business assessment base; - Allow for uses compatible with the Springbank Airport. - Exclude Heavy Industrial uses from the Plan area; - Establish standards and requirements for business uses within the Plan area.
+- Promote development of non-residential uses to provide local employment opportunities for residents and financial sustainability by increasing the County's business assessment base; - Manage residential uses adjacent to the Springbank Airport. - Allow for uses compatible with the Springbank Airport. - Exclude Heavy Industrial uses from the Plan area; - Establish standards and requirements for business uses within the Plan area.

-9.14 Industrial development shall be located in the areas identified as Industrial/ Commercial on Map 05: Land Use Strategy.
+9.14 Industrial development shall be located in the areas identified as Industrial/Commercial on Map 05: Land Use Strategy.